Deploying Projects with Deploy Keys

 .env

-Create a deployment script on your server to automate common deployment tasks.
-For example, create a file named deploy.sh
+script on your server to automate the deployment steps:

 #!/bin/bash